manzing/widevine-L3-WEB-DL-Script/README.md

 This modified script add proper support for 2 audio tracks (still allow a single track), intended for french and english (or other languages but MKV tracks tags would be incorrects so please modify the script / or resulting MKV as you need if you want to use another language).

-A batch file is (or will be) provided to make things easier and as "-id" argument is mandatory for dual audio tracks.
+A batch file is provided to make things easier and as "-id" argument is mandatory for dual audio tracks.

 This branch will be more deeply modified and will (maybe) offer an easier command interface, and ability to prepare several download.
 If possible, a beginning of automation support will be made.

 Please note : I am not a developer at all, so don't expect anything great, this is just for fun :)

-## How to use
+## How to install
 ### Requirements
 * Python and pip
 * Widevine Key Guesser